acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 5 - Batch Processing.md

 <img style="margin: 2em; display: block; margin-left: auto; margin-right: auto;" src="images/spark10.png"  width="" height="">

-Each executo will fetch a ***dataframe partition*** stored in a ***Data Lake*** (usually S3, GCS or similar cloud provider), do something with it and then store it somewhere, which could be the same Data Lake or somewhere else.
+Each executor will fetch a ***dataframe partition*** stored in a ***Data Lake*** (usually S3, GCS or similar cloud provider), do something with it and then store it somewhere, which could be the same Data Lake or somewhere else.
 If there are more partitions that executors, executors will keep fetching partitions until every single one has been processed.

 This is in contrast to [Hadoop](https://hadoop.apache.org/), another data analytics engine, whose executors locally store the data they process.
 Partitions in Hadoop are duplicated across several executors for redudancy, in case an executor fails for whatever reason (Hadoop is meant for clusters made of commodity hardware computers).
 However, data locality has become less important as storage and data transfer costs have dramatically decreased and nowadays it's feasible to seperate storage from computation, so Hadoop has fallen out of fashion.